oop-group7/portfolio-main/README.md

 ### Installation

-- Ensure that the `.env` file is loaded.
+- Obtain the latest `.env` file and ensure that it is situated in the root directory of this repo.

 ### Running in production